 When removing a filter context, it will take two fields to do this when it’s sorted.
 You may ask that instead of having to do two fields here, why can’t we just remove filters on the entire date table?

 The answer is we can, and this will work for the three examples that we talked about because each of those columns is part of our dates table.
 Removing all the filter context on that table will work for all three cases, but this is actually a bad idea.

 As a general DAX optimization principle, you need to remove as much filter context as needed to get the result you want.

 In most cases, you’re not going to present this in a tabular format.
 You’ll present it as a matrix, and you’ll need a more complex measure because you have two different granularities in the same column.
 This measure looks complicated, but it’s really not.

 This is just an extension of what we’ve already done.
 The first part of this DAX optimization calculation shows the denominators for the different granularity.
-We remove the filter context for month, for year, and for the entire table.
+We remove the filter context for a month, for the year, and for the entire table.

 For the second part of the calculation, we used SWITCH TRUE.
-For this function, you have to go from most specific to least specific.
+For this function, you have to go from the most specific to the least specific.
 Month is our tightest and most specific scope, so this is where we start.
 We’ll need to remove context using those two fields that we identified.